 Sometimes, getting them to sleep is easy (especially if they have not had asleep during the day).

 There are times when they will not want to sleep.
 They will want to stay up to frustrate you and to stop you from getting things done.

 Being tired, they will be even more demanding and naughty.
 My son lets us know when he is tired.
 It happens most days, between 16:00 and 17:00.
-He gets more agitated, demanding, and listens less than he usually does (Base rate is around 20%).
+He gets more agitated, demanding, and listens less than he usually does (The base rate is around 20%).

 Unless he is ill, we will not let him sleep early.
 Instead, it sets us for an almighty battle when it is bedtime.
 But, seriously, if the kid closes his eyes, even for a minute, you can add 2 hours onto his usual bedtime!

 How is that possible??!

 When it does eventually get to bedtime, we have a 50% chance of a battle.
 What you need are some tools to help kids sleep!

 Just like you have weapons in your battle to get them to eat, I want to give you some tips I have learned to make getting them to sleep a much easier task!

 Tips To Help Get Your Kid To Sleep

-So what are these tips to help get a toddler get to sleep then?
+So what are these tips to help get a toddler to get to sleep then?

 Before we dive into the tips, I want to re-iterate, these will not always work.
 There is no magic you can perform that suddenly makes a kid fall asleep.
 All we can do as Dads is have a list of stuff we can try.

 Sometimes we get lucky, and sometimes we do not.
 You will find that the nights when it is most difficult to get them to sleep are when you really need them to sleep.
 Nights where you are planning, and nights where you have been waiting for AGES for this game…but they do not want to settle.